SamirShaikh03/enterprise-software-portal/README.md

 - Explore the **Quiz** via the call-to-action button at the end of the page.

 ## Customization
-- Replace images in `Software_Company_Website/Assets/` with brand-specific media (keep the same filenames or update the HTML references).
+- Replace images in `assets/` with brand-specific media (keep the same filenames or update the HTML references).
 - Update conference data directly within the `<table>` in `integrated.html`.
-- Adjust colors, typography, or layout in `integrated.css`.
+- Adjust colors, typography, or layout in `css/integrated.css`.
-- Enhance interactivity—form validation, quiz scoring, or API integrations—via `integrated.js`.
+- Enhance interactivity—form validation, quiz scoring, or API integrations—via `js/integrated.js`.

 ## Tech Stack
 - **HTML5** for semantic structure.